-They win love through sheer force of will, by not listening when a woman says no, or wooing her through deception.
+They win love through sheer force of will, by not listening when women says no, or wooing her through deception.
 To be fair, what we’ve long packaged as romantic sounds hella creepy with hindsight.

 Similarly, Edge of Tomorrow shows us Cage devoting eternity to winning the girl.
 He dies for her a hundred times (more so than for humanity, let’s be real).
-Their courtship consumes most of the plot … and yet, he doesn’t end up with Vrtaski, at least, not in the usual way.
+Their courtship consumes most of the plot … and yet, he doesn’t end up with Vrtaski, at least, not in the traditional sense.
 See also Ex Machina’s literal anti-climax.

-Of course, you can still choose to interpret the very end of the film as resoundingly romantic.
+Of course, you can still choose to interpret the film’s conclusion as resoundingly romantic.
 This is a man who would rather fight for the woman he loves forever, than live without knowing her at all.

-The film’s other (semi) subversion is about masculinity and the source of heroism.
-Action movies overwhelmingly present courage and combat expertise as personality traits that all men have (see also The Hunt for Red October).
-They lie dormant until released at times of duress.
+The film’s other subversion is about masculinity and the source of heroism.
+Action movies overwhelmingly present courage and combat expertise as personality traits that all men have (see The Hunt for Red October).

 Yet in Edge of Tomorrow, Cage is an incompetent coward.
 He learns to be a hero – to be courageous and selfless – through grinding repetition, which is at least more realistic.

 Eventually, of course, Major Cage the coward realises his potential to be a saviour.
-No Alpha or Omega can overcome his Skywalker-like instincts or brute force.
+At that point, no Alpha or Omega can overcome his Skywalker-like instincts or brute force.

 Like weatherman Phil Connors in Groundhog Day, Cage gets the chance to perfect both the art of war and of love.
 Unlike Connors, Cage gets to the edge of tomorrow without ever truly arriving.

 First and last

 So what do we take from Major Cage’s battles with time and aliens?

-Well, film and fiction often embodies the belief that we learn from history (rather than being doomed to repeat it, as the saying goes).
+Fiction tells us we can learn from history rather than being doomed to repeat it (as the saying goes.)
 Moreover, by hard work, we can overcome anything – even cowardice and lack of combat skills.